 The week the system went live, something beautiful happened.

 A sudden heatwave caused a spike in sales of cooling accessories in three city shops.
-The
+The old way would have triggered overnight express orders and angry customers.
+The new way did this:

 The system flagged the spike and alerted the district coordinator.